schriftgestalt/GlyphsSDK/Python Templates/README.md

 ## Further reading

-For a quick introduction to using Interface Builder with the PyObjC bridge, read http://blog.adamw523.com/os-x-cocoa-application-python-pyobjc/

-For the complete reference for the UI elements, see Apple's AppKit Framework Reference: https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ApplicationKit/ObjC_classic/index.html
+For the complete reference for the UI elements, see Apple's AppKit Framework Reference: https://developer.apple.com/documentation/appkit/views_and_controls?language=objc

 ## Troubleshooting and Debugging